UTDallasEPICS/UTDesign-Procurement/README.md

 ## Project Background

 The current process for managing procurement paperwork submitted by students from EPICS, Capstone, and UTD Makerspace is outdated and inefficient.
 The workflow involves students filling out Excel sheets and emailing them to their mentors for review.
-Mentors then either approve the form and forward it to the administrator, Oddrun Mahaffey, for order placement or reject it, providing the student with a reason for the rejection.
+Mentors then either approve the form and forward it to the administrator, Oddrun Mahaffey, for order placement or rejection, providing the student with a reason for the rejection.
 To streamline this process and make it more convenient for all parties involved, the objective is to create a centralized UTD Procurement Manager website where the entire procedure can be completed online.
 The web application will primarily benefit students engaged in Capstone, Senior Design, and EPICS projects by simplifying their procurement process and enabling more effective financial management.
 Furthermore, project mentors and UTDesign staff will experience the advantages of reduced email correspondence and a more streamlined approach to handling requests and budgets, making the system more efficient for all involved parties.

 ## Project Introduction

 ### Conceptual Overview

 - This project seeks to digitalize the process of part and reimbursement requests for ECS Senior Design and EPICS students.
-- Currently, requests are managed through excel sheets, emails, and in-person meetings, so the website will facilitate communication digitally and present financial information in a user-friendly format.
+- Currently, requests are managed through Excel sheets, emails, and in-person meetings, so the website will facilitate communication digitally and present financial information in a user-friendly format.
 - There are 3 types of users: admins, mentors, and students.
   - Admins are able to process or reject requests, and can modify any data in the UTDesign database relating to users, projects, requests, vendors, departments, and so on.
   - Mentors are able to approve requests which will send those requests to be processed by admins, or reject requests.
 They cannot edit any request data.